Congratulations! You found the most comprehensive guide to employee time clocks on the web. (Updated January 12, 2021)

 - Web clocks are convenient because you can access them from any connected computer.

-Convenience provides more options for employee work routines.
-Employees can work from home, at remote locations, or in flexible locations at the office.
+- Employees can clock in from home, on the road, at a remote location, or in multiple locations at the office.

 - Web clocks are software-based and run in the cloud.

 Of course, no system is perfect.
 One drawback of web-based time clocks is that employees sometimes forget to clock out.
 This is common for many kinds of time clocks, but a particular problem for web-based time clocks.
 Employees must build reminders into their routine to ensure accurate clock in/out times.

 Another common drawback is identity confirmation.
 But this is an inherent problem in virtual commuting.
 Web-based time clocks can’t confirm identity.
 Small companies must trust that employees are reporting accurate work hours.